Can I receive the drug for compassionate use?

 Our priority is to ensure completion of ongoing clinical study and that we will evaluate requests on a case by case basis depending on availability of drug.
 All requests should be made to our CMO

 Do the bacteria exist in humans naturally?

-Yes, the bacteria are a natural inhabitant of the human gastrointestinal tract.
+Yes, the bacteria are natural inhabitants of the human gastrointestinal tract.
 However, not everyone is colonized with O. Formigenes.
-Oxalobacter is a gram-negative bacteria, that is sensitive to antibiotics targeting this group of bacteria.
+Oxalobacter is a Gram-negative bacteria, that is sensitive to antibiotics targeting this group of bacteria.
 Excessive use of antibiotics has decreased the prevalence of Oxalobacter in the natural flora.
 Studies are ongoing to demonstrate the link in increased prevalence of kidney stones to the decreased prevalence of Oxalobacter.

 Can I change my diet to increase their presence in the body?

 Some studies suggest that increasing dietary intake of oxalate together with decreasing intake of dietary calcium has a beneficial effect on the number of Oxalobacter in the gut.
 However, the therapeutic levels of Oxalobacter needed for treatment hyperoxaluria cannot be sustained by diet.

 The intention for Oxazyme is for the treatment of secondary hyperoxaluria, where the reason for hyperoxaluria is increased ingestion or malabsorption of oxalate.
 Oxazyme is an enzyme that degrades oxalate from dietary sources.
 The enzyme acts in the gut.
 The degradation of oxalate by Oxazyme prevents oxalate from being absorbed from the gut and into the body.

 What could be the potential advantage of such an approach vis-à-vis the bacteria?